More than a century of discovery and service

 Despite opposition fears that a merger would harm Circle’s urban mission or the reputations of the medical faculty, former university president Stanley Ikenberry signaled his support for unifying the Medical Center and Circle campuses by walking from one to the other.
 The new UIC was created in 1982 and within five years had attained Carnegie “Research I” classification.

 1982 and on: University of Illinois at Chicago (UIC)

 UIC was born in 1982, when the Circle and Medical Center campuses consolidated to form a comprehensive university campus with six health science colleges and an academic medical center.
 Consolidation helped UIC reach elite Carnegie “Research I” status.

 In 1993, then-UIC Chancellor (and later UI President) James Stukel launched the Great Cities Initiative to join UIC teaching and research with community, corporate and government partners in tackling urban challenges.
 Renamed the Great Cities Commitment at it’s ten-year mark, the signature program integrates research with genuine community engagement.

-UIC’s newest residence hall opened in 2007 and was the capstone of UIC’s South Campus development, a public-private partnership that brought student housing, retail stores, restaurants and private residences to the historic Maxwell Street neighborhood.
+In the 2000s, UIC’s South Campus development brought student housing, retail stores, restaurants and private residences to the historic Maxwell Street neighborhood.
 The influx of faculty and staff families and the expansion of student housing helped UIC change from a daytime commuter campus into a vibrant, 24-hour academic community.
-Today, about half of UIC freshmen and one-fourth of undergraduates live on campus.
+Today, one-third of UIC freshmen and about one-fifth of undergraduates live on campus.